 Many new business owners assume that the commercial lease is a “take it or leave it” agreement.
 This is generally untrue.
 Most leases are negotiable and amendable.

-There are numerous clauses in many leases that unduly favor the landlord and disfavor you, the tenant.Typically you are agreeing to 1, 3, 5 or 10 year lease that represents tens or hundreds of thousands of dollars out of pocket over the life of the lease.
+There are numerous clauses in many leases that unduly favor the landlord and disfavor you, the tenant.Typically you are agreeing to a 1, 3, 5 or 10 year lease that represents tens or hundreds of thousands of dollars out of pocket over the life of the lease.
 Unless properly negotiated and drafted, this lease could mean your home, your estate and your assets are on the line.
 Having a well-drafted, concise and comprehensive lease will keep you protected and your personal assets safeguarded.

-Jonathan C. Watts is expert at contract and lease review and drafting and can provide competent and experienced legal advice and representation in any matter involving commercial tenancy law.
+Jonathan C. Watts is an expert at contract and lease review and drafting and can provide competent and experienced legal advice and representation in any matter involving commercial tenancy law.

 In Commercial Tenancy Matters, Legal Oversight is Invaluable.

-In general, in matters relating to commercial tenancy the courts will uphold the terms of a commercial lease, even in cases where it appears unfair to the tenant.
-The real and implied protections inherent in residential leases are not granted to commercial tenants as commercial tenants are typically not viewed as “uninformed and vulnerable.”
+In general, in matters relating to commercial tenancy, the courts will uphold the terms of a commercial lease, even in cases where it appears unfair to the tenant.
+The real and implied protections inherent in residential leases are generally not granted to commercial tenants as commercial tenants are typically not viewed as “uninformed and vulnerable.”

 When your business is going to be legally and contractually bound by a commercial lease for a protracted length of time, it is vital that you thoroughly understand your rights and obligations when you sign and agree to the terms of the commercial lease.
 If you are a commercial property owner or tenant and you have questions or concerns please call Jonathan.
 Likewise, if you find yourself in a dispute over a commercial lease, you would benefit from making an appointment to get your questions, concerns and legal options fully explained to you by an experienced, east bay commercial tenancy lawyer, Jonathan C. Watts.